ticofab/blog/content/stories/2013-03-22-gouda_the_cheesy_town/index.md

 ![](gouda-ice-skating-kids_334.jpg)

 The same square hosts a special building: the oldest inn of the country, no less!
-Or, at least, that's what they claim to be.
+Or at least, that's what they claim to be.
 Its name is quite evocative: _de Oude Zalm_ as in _The Old Salmon_.
 The façade is nothing extraordinary, but one of its wall hides a funny story.
 A salmon appears as a bas-relief, with the Dutch phrase _"Niet te hooch, niet te laach - van passe"_.
 It means "Not too high, not too low: just the right height" and it refers to the story when the hotel was forced to adjust the ceiling between the ground and the first floor.

 ![](gouda-de-oude-zalm_423.jpg)